Baby Putting Hands in Mouth – Causes and Tips to Deal With It

 Thumb and finger sucking isn’t a cause of concern till your baby’s teeth erupt.
 If your child’s teeth are in place and he still puts his hands inside his mouth, it can affect the positioning of the teeth.
 And this will increase the chances of dental problems.
 According to the American Academy of Paediatrics, only children above the age of 5 who have this habit need treatment.

-There are various reasons babies put their hands in their mouth – from the most obvious to surprising ones.
+Babies put their hands in their mouths for various reasons – from the most obvious to surprising ones.
 Be alert, and regularly opt for ways to stop your baby from doing that.
-Soon, he will either learn to distract himself and let go of the habit completely.
+Soon, he will either learn to distract himself or let go of the habit completely.